Hamas Criticises New Gaza Ceasefire Proposal As Favouring Netanyahu's Conditions

 Date

-(MENAFN- IANS) Gaza, Aug 19 (IANS) Hamas has criticised the new ceasefire proposal for Gaza, presented in Doha last week, as catering to Israeli Prime Minister Benjamin Netanyahu's conditions, particularly his refusal to agree to a permanent ceasefire.
+GAZA, Aug 19 (NNN-WAFA) – Hamas criticised the new ceasefire proposal for Gaza, presented in Doha last week, as catering to Israeli Prime Minister, Benjamin Netanyahu's conditions, particularly his refusal to agree to a permanent ceasefire.

-The group claimed the proposal aligns with Netanyahu's demands, including rejecting a permanent ceasefire, maintaining control over the Netzarim Corridor, Rafah Crossing, and the Philadelphi Corridor, and setting new conditions on the prisoner exchange, which Hamas said hindered the deal's completion, Xinhua news agency reported.
+The group claimed the proposal aligns with Netanyahu's demands, including rejecting a permanent ceasefire, maintaining control over the Netzarim Corridor, Rafah Crossing, and the Philadelphi Corridor, and setting new conditions on the prisoner exchange, which Hamas said hindered the deal's completion.

 Netanyahu's office expressed gratitude for the mediators' efforts and hoped they would lead Hamas to accept the terms of a proposal made in late May.

-Meanwhile, Hamas, which did not participate directly, accused Israel of adding new conditions to a previously supported proposal, and accused the US administration of trying to create a "false positive atmosphere," expressing scepticism about the negotiations' outcome.
+Meanwhile, Hamas, which did not participate directly, accused Israel of adding new conditions to a previously supported proposal, and accused the U.S. administration of trying to create a“false positive atmosphere,” expressing skepticism about the negotiations' outcome.– NNN-WAFA

 Legal Disclaimer: